SoftVarE-Group/d-dnnf-reasoner/README.md

 exit
 ```
 ## Create Documentation <a name="docu"></a>

-Genrates a Html file of the documentation and opens it in the default browser.
+Generates an Html file of the documentation and opens it in the default browser.
 ```properties
 cargo doc --open
 ```